Urelement: Quine atoms

 An alternative approach to urelements is to consider them, instead of as a type of object other than sets, as a particular type of set.
 Quine atoms (named after Willard Van Orman Quine) are sets that only contain themselves, that is, sets that satisfy the formula x = {x}.
+Quine atoms cannot exist in systems of set theory that include the axiom of regularity, but they can exist in a non-well-founded set theory.

+Quine introduced Quine atoms (called "individuals") in his Mathematical Logic as a way to formalize atoms without changing the axiom of extensionality.
+The system of Mathematical Logic is an extension of Quine's New Foundations (NF), and NF does allow non-well-founded sets like Quine atoms.
+In fact, assuming the consistency of NF (or NFU), there exist models with no Quine atom, one Quine atom, or many Quine atoms.

+However, Quine atoms are not an adequate treatment of atoms in NF, since "x is a Quine atom" is not a stratified sentence.
+On one hand, this means that stratified comprehension cannot separate Quine atoms from other sets.
+On the other hand, Quine atoms allow some constructions that could not be justified with structureless atoms: for example, given a set S of Quine atoms, it is easy to construct a map from each x ∈ S to its singleton {x} (which is just the identity map on S).
+Therefore a model of NF with Quine atoms is usually much different from a model of NFU, where the cardinality of the set of all atoms is usually larger than the set of all sets.
+The significance of this difference is evidenced by the fact that NFU is consistent with the axiom of choice while NF is not.

-Quine atoms cannot exist in systems of set theory that include the axiom of regularity, but they can exist in non-well-founded set theory.
-ZF set theory with the axiom of regularity removed cannot prove that any non-well-founded sets exist (unless it is inconsistent, in which case it will prove any arbitrary statement), but it is compatible with the existence of Quine atoms.
+Similar to the NF situation, ZF set theory with the axiom of regularity removed cannot prove that any non-well-founded sets exist (unless it is inconsistent, in which case it will prove any arbitrary statement), but it is compatible with the existence of Quine atoms.
 Aczel's anti-foundation axiom implies that there is a unique Quine atom.
 Other non-well-founded theories may admit many distinct Quine atoms; at the opposite end of the spectrum lies Boffa's axiom of superuniversality, which implies that the distinct Quine atoms form a proper class.

-Quine atoms also appear in Quine's New Foundations, which allows more than one such set to exist.

 Quine atoms are the only sets called reflexive sets by Peter Aczel, although other authors, e.g. Jon Barwise and Lawrence Moss, use the latter term to denote the larger class of sets with the property x ∈ x.